 CBD is the acronym for Cannabinoids, a compound constituent found in cannabis.
 The Cannabis plant divides itself into three broad types which are Sativa, Indica, and Ruderalis.
 Thousands of hybrids are derived from the combination of these.

-The CBD that is extracted from the Cannabis plant is CBD Oil.
+The Cannabinoids that are extracted from the Cannabis sativa plant is CBD Oil.
 Unlike THC, CBD does not create a “high” or intoxication effect.